Smash42/Builders_Market/app/README.md

 # Author: Ashley Tierney

 # Project Overview:
-    A place to view company products, inventory and create or track orders.
+    Builder's Market is an online marketplace to manage and view company products, inventory and create or track orders.
-    I want to create a smooth and seamless customer experience throughout the entire process from registering, browsing products, and all the way through order delivery.
+    This was developed to create a smooth and seamless customer experience throughout the entire process from registering as a user, browsing products, and all the way through order delivery.
+    Users can place order, and leave reviews, while Moderator and Admin control what goes on the site, update products, orders, and keep track of users and inventory.

 # Setup, Start Server, View Site Instructions:
         **IF you are opening from "Builder's Market" Folder, when using the terminal, all .txt AND .py need to be written as app/___.py or app/___.txt